wahani/aoos/README.md

 ```

 Notice that the right hand side of the expression is more or less the definition
 of the initialization method for a type.
-Arbitrary oprations can be made during
+Arbitrary operations can be made during
 init, in the above example we formulate some assertions (x > 0 and scalar).
 The
-init methdod for type *Child* just returns the object itself named `.Object`
+init method for type *Child* just returns the object itself named `.Object`
 (see the help page for `methods::initialize` to understand the naming).

 ### S4 Type Unions